brentp/methylcode/example/example.rst

 ===================

 We will use some linux tools to transform the simple output data to BED format so we can utilize some common bioinformatics tools.
-Namely we will used `bedtools`_ to intersect, merge, and group the data.
+Namely we will use `bedtools`_ to intersect, merge, and group the data.